CrazyNerd827/testtringie/README.md

 # testtringie
-The Code Is chosenone Do the job and go
+The Code To Take The Test.